zeyuz35/zeyuz35.github.io/vault/FWER.md

 I don't think this is applicable to my thesis, it is much more concerned with say, testing many different returns against a benchmark

+## TODO

+FOR NOW, only focus on Bonferroni and Holm, as these are easy and seem to work well enough anyway

+Bonsoo's point is that, for publication, we need to at least show some sort of attempt/knowledge of state of the art approaches to controlling FWER and similar rates, which are based on the bootstrap